bnodnarb/AIRMF/_posts/govern/04-04-01-teams-and-communications.md

 <summary markdown="span">**Actions**</summary>
 * Establish policies that require oversight functions (legal, compliance, risk management) from the outset of the system design process.
 * Establish policies that promote effective challenge of AI system design, implementation, and deployment decisions, via mechanisms such as the three lines of defense, model audits, or red-teaming – to ensure that workplace risks such as groupthink do not take hold.
-* Establish policies that incentivize general critical thinking and review at an organizational and procedural level.
+* Establish policies that incentivize safety-first mindset and general critical thinking and review at an organizational and procedural level.
 * Establish whistleblower protections for insiders who report on perceived serious problems with AI systems.

 </details>